rodekruis/data-service-catalogue/docs/payment/issue-payment-integrated-fsp.md

 ### **Payment made with integrated local FSP**

 Integration with local FSP = instant payment instructions sent.
-Delivery methods : digital payemnt.
+Delivery methods : digital payment.
 Mobile payment, Visa debit card, bank wire, etc. Read more on delivery methods page.

-!!! info "Integration with FSP and agregator to 121"
+!!! info "Integration with FSP and aggregator to 121"
-    121 platform has integrated with a certain number of local FSP and agregators.
+    121 platform has integrated with a certain number of local FSP and aggregators.
 Find the list of existing integration here.
     Additional local FSP can be integrated upon evaluation.
 Please, share your request with our team.

 ### **Payment status**